Transgender rights in the United Kingdom: BBC coverage

 The BBC, the United Kingdom's public broadcaster, has frequently drawn criticism from both pro-transgender activist groups and British politicians for its reporting on and policies towards trans issues.
-In December 2020, the head of the UK media regulator Ofcom issued a condemnation the BBC for balancing appearances by transgender people with activists from gender critical groups, calling it "extremely inappropriate".
+In December 2020, the head of the UK media regulator Ofcom issued a condemnation of the BBC for balancing appearances by transgender people with activists from gender-critical groups, calling it "extremely inappropriate".

-In October 2021, the BBC published the article 'We're being pressured into sex by some trans women', written by Caroline Lowbridge.
+In October 2021, the BBC published the article "We're being pressured into sex by some trans women", written by Caroline Lowbridge.
 It was produced by BBC Nottingham, a branch of BBC English Regions.
 The article claims that lesbians are being pressured by transgender women into having sex with them.
-The article received widespread criticism among the LGBT community as transphobic.
+The article received widespread criticism among the LGBTQ community as transphobic.
 It drew particular attention for the inclusion of comments from former American female pornographic actress Lily Cade, who wrote a blog post after the article's publication calling for the "lynching" of trans women.
 Cade's comments were subsequently removed from the article.

-Trans Activism UK, Trans Media Watch and Mermaids were critical of the article; an open letter with 20,000 signatories asked for the BBC to apologise.
+Trans Activism UK, Trans Media Watch and at least one senior employee of Mermaids were critical of the article; an open letter with 20,000 signatories asked for the BBC to apologise.
 The Guardian and The Times reported that the article was met with backlash by BBC staff, including prior to its publication, while protests took place outside BBC offices.
-Criticisms centred on the inclusion of a Twitter poll from the anti-transgender group Get the L Out that reported 56% of 80 self-selected lesbians had been pressured into sex by transgender women.
+Criticisms centred on the inclusion of a Twitter poll from the anti-transgender group Get the L Out that reported 56% of 80 self-selected lesbians had "felt pressured to take a 'transwoman' as a sexual partner".
 Critics also believed that Lowbridge's chosen interviewees had a narrow range of viewpoints.
 A Stonewall executive is quoted on the subject, as is the co-founder of the LGB Alliance, which was created in opposition to Stonewall after they began to campaign for transgender equality.

 In November 2021, the BBC announced it was pulling out of Stonewall's diversity scheme, citing a need to remain impartial.

+In 2023, the BBC sent a nine page document to all of its news presenters entitled "reporting sex and gender", in which it was stated that any time an accusation of transphobia was made, the presenter was required to challenge that accusation, and advising them that the term cisgender may be considered offensive.